For whatever it's worth: my advice on job hunting in tech

 Be honest.
 Don’t try too hard to look like the good person.
 Instead, be sure to include what you learned, and how you’d handle that situation better in the future.

-Showing you’re a person who’s capable of learning and growth, and who can identify and be honest about their flaws, is more valuable (and believable) than coming off perfect.
+Showing you’re a person who’s capable of learning and growth, who can identify and be honest about their flaws, is more valuable (and believable) than coming off perfect.

 Take the time you need